Migrating Databases to Azure SQL Database (formerly SQL Azure)

 To migrate an existing SQL Server database to Microsoft Azure SQL Database, you export the database's schema and then transfer the data from the database to Microsoft Azure SQL Database.

 This topic provides preliminary information on various migration techniques and tools that you can use while migrating databases from SQL Server to SQL Azure.
-For detailed information on migration, see Migrating SQL Server Databases to Windows Azure SQL Database and Choosing Tools to Migrate a Database to Windows Azure SQL Database in the Migrating Data-Centric Applications to Windows Azure guide.
+For detailed information on migration, see Migrating SQL Server Databases to Azure SQL Database and Choosing Tools to Migrate a Database to Azure SQL Database in the Migrating Data-Centric Applications to Azure guide.

 Migrating Databases to SQL Database by Generating a Script of an Existing Database

 Export a script from SQL Server Management Studio and set the appropriate export options.
-Because Windows Azure SQL Database supports a subset of features found in SQL Server, you may have to make some modifications to the script before you are able to execute it in the cloud.
+Because Microsoft Azure SQL Database supports a subset of features found in SQL Server, you may have to make some modifications to the script before you are able to execute it in the cloud.

 Migrating Databases to SQL Database Using Microsoft Sync Framework 2.1